Chart Color Schemes

 Health

-Croydon North's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts
+The level of general health in Croydon North is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Private health cover is higher than average at approximately 54% (~4,448 people).
-Mental health issues and asthma are most prevalent, affecting 8.3% and 7.9% respectively.
-69.8% report no medical ailments, compared to Greater Melbourne's 68.7%.
-The area has 19.2% of residents aged 65 and over (1,586 people).
-Health outcomes among seniors are above average, mirroring the general population's profile.
+Private health cover rate is approximately 54% of the total population (~4,448 people), slightly higher than the average SA2 area but lower than Greater Melbourne's 56.7%.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 8.3 and 7.9% of residents respectively.
+69.8% of residents report having no medical ailments, compared to 72.6% across Greater Melbourne.
+The under-65 population has better-than-average health outcomes.
+The area has a higher proportion of seniors aged 65 and over at 20.1% (1,661 people), compared to Greater Melbourne's 15.1%.
+Health outcomes among seniors are above average, generally in line with the national rankings for the general population.

 Frequently Asked Questions - Health